Orange-C/launch-code-editor/README.md

 This package is forked from [launch-editor](https://github.com/yyx990803/launch-editor)

-support launch specified editor in process.
+support launching specified editor in process.

 ## Why

 Changed too much and deviated from the original design of `launch-editor`.
-So created this package to work out cases when you need launch specified editor in process
+So created this package to work out cases when you need to launch specified editor in process

 ## Usage